sparrowxiao/Lottie-Example-Swift/README.md

 #### 4. How to use Lottie CocoaPod
 From now on, we can use the information from [airbnb github page](https://github.com/airbnb/lottie-ios#dynamic-animation-properties) to use the animation feature.
 In this project, I downloaded free lottie animation file 30-brghtness.json from [LottieFiles.com](https://lottiefiles.com) and added simple code in the viewDidLoad() function of ViewController.swift.
-And **DONE!** It will save you tons of time to do the fancy work.
+And **DONE!** It will save your tons of time to do the fancy work.
 Love it?
 Try it by yourself then.